nebaughman/Katapult/README.md

 - Integrated automatic Let's Encrypt certificate registration/renewal
 - Module dependency resolution
 - Meaningful unit tests
-- Get vue-router to work (even in multi-page mode), using Javalin's single-page-app configuration

 Overall, it would be desirable to develop modules for more common use-cases, such as file upload, user signup, email verification, etc, etc.